-Julie Rodgers is Assistant Professor at Department of French Studies at Maynooth University.
+Julie Rodgers is Associate Professor at Department of French Studies at Maynooth University.
 Julie’s research focuses on Quebec Literature and Culture and Contemporary Women’s Writing and Film in French.

 Associate Professor in Law, Maynooth University; Director of Undergraduate Studies, Department of Law; Areas of interest: family law, child law, non-traditional and new families, LGBTQ+ families and parenting, legal gender recognition.

 Moynagh Sullivan is Associate Professor at Maynooth University Department of English, researcher in motherhood, gender and psychoanalysis.